 - Choose the kid-friendliest option for your shore excursions or private tours.
 Ask yourself whether a 10-hour bus trip through a major city is something your young kids will enjoy.

 - Look at the list of official Disney Port Adventures to get a feel for what to see at each stop, but don’t book shore excursions unless it’s your only option.
 With 55 people on a bus there’s going to be limited flexibility, and there can be delays for unscheduled bathroom stops.
 You’re also likely not getting the best pricing – Disney’s price for the Blue Lagoon port shore excursion in Reykjavik was three times as much as the exact same tour booked locally.

 - To research the best private tour options, simply Google “day trips from Livorno” or wherever your stop is.
 And go to TripAdvisor, search for that city, and then look at Activities and Tours.
 Don’t go by the rankings, since those sometimes aren’t indicative of quality, but definitely read the reviews.

 - Remember that your cruise is supposed to be relaxing.
 That includes the port stops.
 Don’t feel pressure to plan something in every port.

 - My review of our first two Disney Cruises is HERE.

 - My open letter to Disney about what they need to improve is HERE.

-Everything above is based on our experiences at each Disney port, but I’d love to hear from you too.
+Everything above is based on our experiences at each Disney port and shore excursions, but I’d love to hear from you too.
 What have been your most successful or least successful European port stops?
 What would you recommend to others?